custom-components/pyscript/docs/new_features.rst

   enabled when ``allow_all_imports`` is set.
 - Consider adding an option argument to ``@pyscript_compile`` that wraps the function with ``task.executor``.

-The new features since 1.2.0 in master include:
+The new features since 1.2.1 in master include:

-- ``lambda`` functions are compiled so they behave like regular python lambda functions.
-Previously they were async, which meant they didn't work when called by functions like `filter` or `map`.
+- None yet.

-Breaking changes since 1.2.0 include:
+Breaking changes since 1.2.1 include:

 - None yet.

-Bug fixes since 1.2.0 include:
+Bug fixes since 1.2.1 include:

 - None yet.